 For information, contact the Social Science Division, Center Bldg./Rm.
-403, 541 463 5427 nationalities, the creation of and changes in religious systems, ideas, social structures, and political institutions while considering connections to our modern world.
+403, 541.463.5427.

+nationalities, and cultures while putting them in the context of changing social, political, economic conditions and values.
+These concepts, events, and people will guide our understanding of the present world.
 May be taken out of sequence.
+May be offered online.

-HST 280 Co-op Ed: History ......2-12 credits This course provides the student with history-related work experience in community organizations.
+HST 280 Co-op Ed: History .......2-12 credits This course provides the student with history-related work experience in community organizations.
 Students will have the opportunity to integrate theory and practice gained in the classroom with practical experience in the professional world.
 In this course a student may develop skills, explore career options, and network with professionals and employers while earning college credit.